rsksmart/devportal-1.0/kb/tokenbridge-troubleshooting.md

 and sent the tokens to an address that **is** not under your control - where you **do have** the private key or the seed phrase - then it may be possible to recover your tokens.

+15 - **I have multiple wallets installed, but only am given one option**

+Decentralised apps on websites, such as the RSK Token Bridge, interact with the blockchain network through a standard interface known as a **web3 provider**.
+Each browser wallet attempts to "inject" a web3 provider as soon as it is loaded.
+This means that if you have multiple browser extensions doing the same thing, one of them will override the other(s).

+In order to avoid this problem, and if you already have multiple wallets installed, is to choose which wallet you wish to use, and disable the other ones.
+To do this in in Chrome, enter `chrome://extensions/` in your address bar, which brings you to a settings screen that lists all of the browser extensions that you have installed.
+Click on the toggle button to disable all of the browser extensions that inject **web3 providers**, except for the one that you wish to use.
+After this go to the RSK token bridge again, and refresh.